Toxic megacolon: Complications

 Emergency action may be required if severe abdominal pain develops, particularly if it is accompanied by fever, rapid heart rate, tenderness when the abdomen is pressed, bloody diarrhea, frequent diarrhea, or painful bowel movements.

 Colonoscopy is contraindicated, as it may rupture the dilated colon resulting in peritonitis and septic shock.

+Labs

+Blood tests may show elevated inflammatory markers, electrolyte imbalances (hypokalemia and hypoalbuminemia), low protein, elevated WBCs, metabolic alkalosis, anemia, and signs of organ failure, but these findings are not specific to toxic megacolon and can occur in other acute gut conditions.

+Etiology

+Toxic megacolon may result from inflammatory bowel diseases like ulcerative colitis or Crohn’s, infections such as C. difficile, Salmonella, Shigella, Campylobacter, E. coli, Cytomegalovirus (CMV), and Entamoeba, or from reduced blood flow to the colon.

+In patients with HIV/AIDS, CMV is the most common cause, especially in widespread infection, while Entamoeba is rare.

+Triggers include ischemia, low potassium, certain medications (e.g. opioids, anticholinergics), barium enemas, and colonoscopy.

 Pathophysiology

 The pathological process involves inflammation and damage to the colonic wall with unknown toxins breaking down the protective mucosal barrier and exposing the muscularis propria.
 There is relative destruction of the ganglion cells and swelling of the nerve fibers in the myenteric plexus, with concomitant damage to the colonic musculature.
 This results in almost complete paralysis of the diseased segment of the colon with loss of smooth muscle substance, tone and motility.
 This can lead to further complications as pressure builds up in the colon due to relative fecal stasis including sepsis, intestinal hemorrhage or free perforation and spontaneous decompression.